-When people are honest with themselves, they admit that despite the need, no one loves a health checkup.
-Whether it’s a routine visit to the doctor or a regular cleaning at the dentist, people tend to neglect what is best for their health in favor of a break-fix mentality: If it ain’t broke, don’t fix it.
+Nobody actually loves a health checkup.
+Whether it’s a routine visit to the doctor or a regular cleaning at the dentist, people tend to neglect what’s best for their health because we default to a break-fix mentality: If it ain’t broke, don’t fix it.

-Ultimately, the goal of an IT assessment is to optimize and create efficient IT systems in order to decrease costs, reduce risk, and improve governance and security.
+The goal of an IT assessment is to optimize IT systems to decrease costs, reduce risk, and improve governance and security.
 In the simplest sense, it provides verification on what is and what isn’t working.

 A productive IT assessment should provide insight into important questions, such as:

-The constant change intrinsically associated with technology forces even the most tech-savvy, cutting-edge organizations to consistently evaluate advancements in the context of their current IT environment and larger organizational goals.
+Because technology constantly evolves, even the most tech-savvy, cutting-edge organizations must continually evaluate advancements in the context of their current IT environment and larger organizational goals.

-Furthermore, deficiencies often exist despite best efforts to mitigate risk.
-An effective assessment should define what is working well and what is simply not working with insight as to why.
+And, because threats evolve, too, deficiencies often exist despite best efforts to mitigate risk.
+An effective assessment should define what’s working well, what isn’t, and provide insight as to why.

 For instance, if an assessment reveals that an organization has two accounting applications, the assessor should question how there came to be two applications in the first place instead of simply providing an inventory.
-Based on the findings, a recommendation can then be provided on how to move forward.
+Based on the findings, they can recommend how to move forward.

-In addition to providing a health check of the organization, IT assessments can help organizations uncover whether or not IT is helping move the organization forward and if IT is appropriately spending, as well as provide insight into the innovation or lack thereof within the IT department.
+In addition to providing a health check of the organization, IT assessments can help organizations determine whether their technology is moving them forward, if their IT spend is appropriate, and give insight about efficiency and innovation in their IT department.

-Before undergoing an IT assessment, it is important to recognize that, upon the conclusion of an assessment, action will need to be taken.
-As a result, the Resultant team has found that performing an assessment during or immediately prior to budgeting season enables organizations to effectively plan for the year.
+Before you undertake an IT assessment, it’s important to recognize that your organization will need to take recommended actions to gain true value from it.
+Performing an assessment during or immediately prior to budgeting season enables organizations to effectively plan for the year.

-Although the actions needed following an assessment vary from one organization to another, areas for improvement Resultant commonly finds during the course of an assessment include failure to plan for disaster recovery, back-up failures, security deficiencies, misconfigurations due to staffing or experience issues, and hardware failures unreported due to minimal monitoring.
+Although the actions needed following an assessment vary from one organization to another, areas for improvement often include planning for disaster recovery, preventing back-up failures, mitigating security deficiencies, correcting misconfigurations due to staffing or experience issues, and addressing hardware failures unreported due to minimal monitoring.

 Before undergoing an IT assessment, make sure you find and select the provider that is right for you.
 Consider asking the assessor the following questions:

-Over the years, the Resultant business technology team has conducted IT assessments for organizations ranging from small and mid-sized businesses to enterprise-level organizations across a variety of industries.
-This experience has allowed Resultant to build a comprehensive IT assessment methodology.
+The Resultant business technology team has conducted IT assessments for organizations ranging from small and mid-sized businesses to enterprise-level organizations across a variety of industries.
+From this experience we’ve built a comprehensive IT assessment methodology.

-Resultant employs objective and quantitative tools (e.g. standards SOP’s, vulnerability scans, etc.) as well as conducts quantitative analysis (e.g. discussions with key personnel to understand technology pain points as well as organizational goals).
-In combination, this information enables the team to make meaningful suggestions.
-The end result is a roadmap to IT success that prioritizes actionable recommendations based on need, cost, and impact to the organization.
+We employ objective and quantitative tools like standards SOPs and vulnerability scans and conduct quantitative analysis such as discussions with key personnel to understand technology pain points and organizational goals.
+The end result is an IT success roadmap that prioritizes actionable recommendations based on need, cost, and impact to the organization.

 Interested in learning more?

-Organizations that undergo an IT assessment have the opportunity to review their environment to ensure IT is moving the business forward.
-If you are interested in learning more, contact our team or download more information about the Resultant IT assessment to get started.
+Organizations that undergo an IT assessment have the opportunity to review their environment to ensure it’s moving the business forward.
+If you’re interested in learning more, contact our team or download more information about the Resultant IT assessment to get started.